Anomaly Identified During Inspection of 1 GW Solar Project

 SUMMARY

-CEA conducted factory, pre-installation, and post-installation inspections for 1 GW solar PV project in Chile.
+CEA conducted factory, pre-installation, and post-installation inspections for 1 GW solar PV portfolio in Chile.
 The goal was to assess module quality and identify defects from manufacturing to installation.
-The inspections focused on electroluminescence (EL) imaging and visual analysis to detect potential soldering issues, microcracks, and module degradation.
-A total of 8,520 modules were tested.
+The inspections focused on electroluminescence (EL) imaging and visual inspection to detect potential soldering issues, microcracks, and other module degradation mechanisms.
+A total of 8,520 images were taken.

 RESULTS

-During post-installation inspections, CEA identified a cell anomaly that hadn’t been present during factory inspections or post-shipment checks before installation, raising concerns about potential performance impacts.
+During post-installation inspections, CEA identified a cell anomaly that hadn’t been present during factory pre-shipment inspections or post-shipment checks before installation, raising concerns about potential performance impacts.

 CEA advocated for further investigation, including laboratory testing, to ensure full clarity of the issue and prevent any disputes over production output or legal concerns.